-Physical Activity and Fitness [3.2.PF]
+Physical Activity and Fitness [5.2.PF]

-Demonstrate respect for self and responsible interpersonal behavior (i.e., peer to peer, student to teacher) in a variety of physical activity contexts.
+Demonstrate respect for self and responsible, safe interpersonal behavior (i.e., peer to peer, student to teacher) that contributes to positive social interaction in a variety of physical activity contexts.
+[PE; SE]

+Defines and provides examples of movement activities for developing the health-related fitness components and for developing skill-related fitness components.
+[PE]

+Defines and explains how to implement principles of exercise.
+[PE]

 Describe health benefits of regularly participating in physical activity on multiple dimensions of wellness (e.g., cardiovascular health, fitness levels, muscle strengthening, stress management, supporting positive mental health).
+[PE]

-Design a simple fitness plan to maintain or enhance physical health that includes: warm-up and cool-down activities, activities for at least three components of fitness (e.g., agility, flexibility, muscular strength, muscular endurance, cardiovascular endurance, balance), addresses principles of fitness (e.g., FITT, progression, overload) and includes resources to assist in achieving the plan.
+Design a simple fitness goal and plan that includes warm-up and cool-down activities, uses physical activity to enhance personal fitness, and includes resources to assist in achieving the goal.
+[PE]

+Recognizes and articulates how physical activity influences physiological changes in their body.
+[PE]

-Identify different physical activities, in physical education class and outside of school, for personal enjoyment and challenge.
+Identify different physical activities, in physical education class and outside of school, for personal enjoyment and challenge, independently and with others.
+[PE]

 Practice 3: Social Awareness, Relationship, and Communication Skills.